knz13/typhon/README.md

 # Typhon Engine

-A Game Engine written in Flutter/C++ to ease the entry barrier for C++ learners with an interactive UI made with flutter and make it easier to integrate existing C++ libraries in any game
+A Game Engine written in Flutter/C++ to ease the entry barrier for C++ learners with an interactive UI made with flutter to make it easier to integrate with existing C++ libraries in any game.

 ## Building